auino/cookidump/README.md

 # cookidump

-Easily dump cookidoo recipes for offline reading
+Easily dump cookidoo recipes from the official website

 ### Description ###